THE VFA PIONEER HISTORIES PROJECT

 JW: Yes, sure.
 Well, were there influences in your childhood that led you to ultimately be interested in women’s issues?

 MB: I can’t say that there were, Judy.
 I grew up in that day and age when, as girls, we aspired to be teachers or librarians.
 And actually, just one generation older, my mother’s generation, women were not supposed to work outside the home.
 My father always said he wouldn’t want any wife of his to work.
-Well, of course, my mother worked very, very hard in helping with the farm and so forth, but women were not supposed to work outside the home.
+Well, of course, my mother worked very, very hard in helping with the farm, but women were not supposed to work outside the home.
 It’s ridiculous to look back on that time.
 I have to say I didn’t have a lot of awareness of so-called women’s issues.
-What I saw in my mother’s generation, were women who were very strong, very capable, but they had to play certain roles that really kept their lives very limited, very sad.
+What I saw in my mother’s generation were women who were very strong, very capable, but they had to play certain roles that really kept their lives very limited, very sad.

 JW: So, what did drive you to be interested, ultimately?

-MB: Well, fortunately, my parents – who had sort of never had many choices in terms of going to school and getting educated – both encouraged me.
+MB: Well, fortunately, my parents – who had never had many choices in terms of going to college and getting educated – both encouraged me.
 I ended up leaving Plainview and flying off one day in the early fall of 1966 to Washington to attend GW, George Washington University.
 And for a little country girl wet behind the ears, it was quite an experience and I loved it.
 From the first day I was in DC, I loved it.
-And of course, the GW campus, as you know, it’s three blocks from the White House.
+And of course, the GW campus, as you know, is three blocks from the White House.
 You walk everywhere.
 I just thought I had landed in paradise.
-I mean, I had to work hard to get myself up to speed academically, because my school, in fact, I knew eventually, hadn’t been all that tough.
+I mean, I had to work hard to get myself up to speed academically, because my school, I knew eventually, hadn’t been all that tough.
 So, I did have to work at it.
 But I did.

-Through a sort of bizarre set of circumstances, I ended up working just to make some extra money part time, for Senator Eugene McCarthy’s presidential campaign.
+Through a sort of bizarre set of circumstances, I ended up working part-time just to make some extra money, for Senator Eugene McCarthy’s presidential campaign.
 He ran for President and did surprisingly well in New Hampshire in 1968.
 By then, I knew some people in DC and I got a job.
 There weren’t any real campaign finance laws in those days.
 The regulations were very lax.
 His whole campaign at that early stage was being run out of his Senate office.
 So, again, for me, it was so exciting and so much fun, and it was a great experience, and it did help me begin to be much more politically aware, just much more conscious of so many things.
 So that was sort of an accidental beginning in the political world.

 JW: Did you go to the ’68 Convention?
 The Democratic Convention.